Seitenbau/stu/README.md

 	gradlew eclipse

-Then the project can be imported as eclipse project.
+Then the project can be imported as eclipse projects.
-Please be sure to use the code-conventions-sb-testing.xml file in the src/main/resources folder.
+Please be sure to use the code-conventions-sb-testing.xml file from src/eclipse folder.